|Values are valid only on day of printing.|

 It may be necessary to document expression of these markers by the malignant cells prior to initiating the respective monoclonal antibody therapy.
 Expression of these markers may also be required for follow-up to monitor the impact of treatment on residual normal counterparts (eg, CD20-positive lymphocytes in patients treated with anti-CD20).

-The requesting physician must provide the laboratory with:
+For the most appropriate interpretation, the requesting physician must provide the laboratory with:

 -The therapeutic monoclonal antibody being used or considered